Vacuum Static Spaces with Positive Isotropic Curvature: static vacuum spaces with

-\begin{theorem} Let $(g,f)$ be a non-trivial solution of the vacuum static equation on an $n$-dimensional compact manifold $M$ with positive isotropic curvature, and let ${\min_M f = a}$.
+\begin{theorem} Let $(g,f)$ be a non-trivial solution of the static vacuum equation on an $n$-dimensional compact manifold $M$ positive scalar curvature satisfying $\o=0$.
+Let ${\min_M f = a}$.
 Suppose that $f^{-1}(a)$ is not a single point.
-Then $f^{-1}(a)$ is homeomorphic to ${\Bbb S}^{n-1}$ up to finite cover. \end{theorem} \begin{proof} Let $\Sigma = f^{-1}(a)$.
+Then $f^{-1}(a)$ is a compact Einstein manifold of positive Ricci curvature. \end{theorem} \begin{proof} Let $\Sigma = f^{-1}(a)$ and we may assume that $a<0$ from the maximum principle together with (\ref{eqn2020-1-14}).
 It follows from Lemma~\ref{cor191-1} and Theorem~\ref{thm2019-12-23-1} that $\Sigma$ is a connected, totally geodesic stable minimal hypersurface of $M$.
-Thus $\Sigma$ also satisfies vacuum static equation and has positive isotropic curvature with respect to the induced metric for $n \ge 5$.
-In the proof of Theorem~\ref{thm2019-12-23-1}, we see that $z \ne 0$ on the set $\Sigma$ since $z(\nu, \nu) = - \frac{s}{n}$.
-Since $|z|$ is constant on $\Sigma$, we have $|z|>0$ on $\Sigma.$
+In particular, from (\ref{static1}) together with $a<0$, $\Sigma$ satisfies ${\rm Ric}_\Sigma = \frac{s}{n-1}g_\Sigma$, which shows $(\Sigma, g_\Sigma)$ is an Einstein manifold of positive Ricci curvature. \end{proof}